The National Directory for Catechesis states that:

 In 2017, we added a one-on-one instruction plan for those students who are unable to work well in group sessions due to physical, mental health or safety reasons.
 Lessons for all friends regardless of the group program or one-on-one are based on the Catechetical theme for the year.
 All lessons are taught at a friends’ level via verbal instruction, hands on learning, and relating it to how they can live Jesus’ teaching in their daily life.
 Service projects will often complement the lessons.

-In 2018, we have added a social connection to our friends who are involved in the Journey program but also reach out to all with special needs.
+In 2018, we have added a social connection called Journey Fun Nights for our friends who are involved in the Journey program but also reach out to all with special needs.
 Some of the events are just for the Journey friends but others welcome those from all faiths and backgrounds.

-Our main site presently is at Saint Frances Cabrini, however, we do travel to various parishes for one-on-one sessions.
-We are in the process of discerning satellite sites to help our friends at other parishes have access to the Journey Program.
+Our main site presently is at Saint Mary's Immaculate Conception, however, we will travel to various parishes for one-on-one sessions.